willsam100/CodingWithSam/Predictable Code.md

 **Immutability FTW**

 NB: I claimed that FP does not have abstractions as goal.
-FP makes great leaps to reduce boilerplate code and encourage code resuse, but takes a mathematical approach to do this.
+FP makes great leaps to reduce boilerplate code and encourage code reuse, but takes a mathematical approach to do this.
 Higher order functions and Monads (eg. State Monad) are examples of these.